Consumer Consultation Review Committee

 Full Revision of the "Guidelines" and Future Prospects

 The first edition of these guidelines was prepared in 1995 and has been revised several times; however, this revision is not a partial revision.
 This is a major update, a fundamental review of the structure itself to comprehensively reflect the three key issues of digital technology, customer harassment, and the use of VOCs.
 It is intended to be a bible that communicators in the field can refer to when they encounter problems in their daily work, as well as a practical guideline that can be incorporated into the operational manuals of each company.
-We believe that these guidelines will help companies maintain and improve the quality of their pharmaceutical consultation services and ultimately contribute to the optimization of healthcare for patients.
+We believe that these guidelines will help maintain and improve the quality of pharmaceutical consultation services provided by each company, and ultimately contribute to optimizing healthcare for patients.

 Our activities do not end with the revision of these guidelines.
 As medical practices are required to adapt their systems to include nighttime and holidays, providing information around the clock is becoming an increasingly important issue, and we need to show the industry a feasible future vision, regardless of the size of the company, while taking into account the use of AI.

-As chair of the committee, I intend to create an active and open environment in which the study group members can freely discuss the issues, and I hope to identify and resolve potential problems as well.
+As Chairperson, I intend to create an active and open environment in which the study group members can freely discuss and find solutions to even the most latent issues.
 We will continue to support the trust of the pharmaceutical industry as the "last bastion" of information provision with our responsibility as the only contact point that can directly communicate with patients.

-The structure and activities of the Pharmaceuticals Consultation Response Study Group are posted on the website of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+The structure and activities of the Consumer Consultation Review Committee are posted on the JPMA website.
 Please visit the website.